 Living organisms have a complex relationship with metals.
 In small amounts, some metals are vital nutrients for cells, while others are highly toxic.
-Human mining and industry have made metal pollution a problem, however, for most of Earth’s history volcanoes have gradually brought metals from deep Earth to the surface.
+For most of Earth’s history volcanoes have gradually brought metals from deep Earth to the surface.

 “Most people wouldn’t immediately think of volcanoes as sources of metals to the atmosphere,” said Edmonds, a co-chair of the Scientific Steering Committee for the Reservoirs and Fluxes Community.
 “It’s not just carbon and water that volcanoes degas.
 They also outgas lots of volatile metals like copper and zinc.”

 After compiling existing data on metal emissions from six basaltic volcanoes, the researchers noticed a pattern.
 Arc volcanoes typically released gases with large amounts of tungsten, arsenic, thallium, antimony, and lead compared to hotspot volcanoes, which outgassed more cadmium, selenium, and tellurium.
 The researchers focused on basaltic volcanoes because they typically erupt along mid-ocean ridges, and likely occurred early in Earth’s history, during the Hadean and Archaean eons.
 Also, unlike with other volcano types, basaltic magma has not “evolved” through cooling and crystallization steps that might alter the metal content, muddying the results.